-Dar es Salaam.
-In what came to be widely described as a powerful speech for the inauguration of the 11th Parliament in Dodoma on 20th November last year, President Dr. John Magufuli gave a new impetus to the case for industrialisation in Tanzania, profusely stating industrialisation will form a fundamental linchpin to his plans for the country’s economic transformation, and hoped that the industrial sector would generate 40 per cent of all new jobs by 2020.
+In what came to be widely described as a powerful speech for the inauguration of the 11th Parliament in Dodoma on 20th November 2015, President Dr. John Magufuli gave a new impetus to the case for industrialisation in Tanzania, profusely stating industrialisation will form a fundamental linchpin to his plans for the country’s economic transformation and hoped that the industrial sector would generate 40 per cent of all new jobs by 2020.

-The government started implementing the ambitious FYDP II, together with the Tshs29.5trn National Budget for 2016/17, on July 1.
+The government started implementing the ambitious FYDP II on 1 July, 2016.

 But what precisely does trade financing mean?
 Plus, why should it matter to the industrialisation agenda?